-Your classroom centres on the stunning grade II* listed Devonshire Dome, at our Buxton campus, a vibrant events venue.
+The Centre of Contemporary Hospitality & Tourism will be your classroom, at the stunning grade II* listed Devonshire Dome.
 It features seven state-of-the-art kitchens, a fine dining restaurant, a bistro and two licensed bars where you will put theory into practice under the expert supervision of our chefs.

-Every aspect of our operation captures the latest developments in hospitality.
+Every aspect of our operation captures the latest developments in culinary innovation.
 We have, for instance, invested in a new induction powered training kitchen, reflecting the increased use of induction power over gas in the industry.
 We also have mobile equipment for off-site events and pop-up restaurants.

 Your course fees will also include a full set of kitchen whites, knives and safety shoes, plus a complete front-of-house uniform.